What is an intercooler?

-What does it do?
-Intercooler cools the air compressed by the turbo/supercharger reducing the temperature andf increasing the density of the air supplied to the engine.
+The intercooler cools the air compressed by the turbo/supercharger.
+Thus, reducing the temperature and increasing the density of the air supplied to the engine.

-How does it work?
-As the air is compressed by a turbo/supercharger it gets very hot, very quickly.
-As its temperature climbs its oxygen content (density) drops, so by cooling the air, an intercooler provides a denser, more oxygen rich air to the engine thus improving the combustion by allowing more fuel to be burned.
-It also increases reliability as it provides a more consistent temperature of intake air to the engine which allows the air fuel ratio of the engine to remain at a safe level.There are two types of intercoolers; Air-to-Air and Air-to-Water.
-An Air-to-Air intercooler extracts heat from the compressed air by passing it through its network of tubes with cooling fins.
-As the compressed air is pushed through the intercooler it transfers the heat to the tubes and, in turn to the cooling fins.
-The cool air from outside, traveling at speed, absorbs the heat from the cooling fins reducing the temperature of the compressed air.
+When the air is compressed by a turbo/supercharger it gets very hot, very quickly.
+Therefore, its temperature climbs and its oxygen content (density) drops.
+When the air is cool, an intercooler provides a denser, more oxygen-rich air to the engine.
+Thus improving the combustion by allowing more fuel to be burned.
+It also increases reliability as it provides a more consistent temperature of air intake to the engine.
+This allows the air-fuel ratio of the engine to remain at a safe level.There are two types of intercoolers

+The Air-to-Air intercooler extracts heat from the compressed air by passing it through its network of tubes with cooling fins.
+As the compressed air is pushed through the intercooler, heat is transfered through the tubes and, into the cooling fins.
+Travelling at speed the cool air absorbs the heat from the cooling fins.
+This reduces the temperature of the compressed air.

 - Longer intake length due to having to get the intercooler to the front of the car

 - More variation in temperature than air to water.